 - South Dakota

-How The Inspection Works
+How The VA Pest Inspection Works

-The pest inspection is the only one the VA sometimes requires that the seller pay for.
+The pest inspection is the only inspection the VA sometimes requires that the seller pay for.
 Any other inspections that might be necessary, such as those for a roof or septic system, can be paid for by anyone who is involved in the transaction.